 Day Three: Travel to Giverny and Lisieux

-Bidding “au revoir” to the French capital, board the coach to journey into the beautiful Normandy countryside, to visit Giverny, home for over 40 years to Impressionist painter Claude Monet.
+Leave the French capital, and board the coach to journey into the beautiful Normandy countryside, to visit Giverny, home for over 40 years to Impressionist painter Claude Monet.
 Inspiration for many of his great works, the artist’s house has been lovingly restored, and now contains reproductions of his work.
 In the gardens, replanted to Monet’s design, you will find his studio and the lily pond, subject of many of his paintings.
 Continue on to your second holiday base, in the cathedral city of Lisieux, the capital of the cheese- and cider-producing Pays d’Auge region.

 Set in lush, rolling, orchard-dotted hills, Lisieux lies in the shadow of the vast Basilica of Saint Therese, and is centred around its more restrained cathedral.
 A perfect base from which to explore, Lisieux boasts a host of traditional cafes and restaurants serving Pays d’Auge specialities.
 Dine in the town or in the hotel’s poolside restaurant at your leisure.